 - Take a Walk on a Rainbow – A First Look at Colors – a fine non-fiction book about science, rainbows and colors.

 - A Rainbow All Around Me by Pinkney.
 What I like: photos of kids painting rainbows, brightly colored photos for each color.
 What I don’t like – I find it doesn’t flow well for me to read out loud.
-We do some colors, yellow, blue, red, then a little refrain of “colors are you.
+It does some colors, yellow, blue, red, then a little refrain of “colors are you.
 Colors are me.”
 Then orange, purple, black (not in the rainbow).
 Refrain.
-Green, pink, brown.
+Green, pink, brown (yeah, also not in the rainbow…).
 Refrain.
-White, tan, ending page… it’s fine, but I don’t love it.
+White, tan, ending page…

 - I Am a Rainbow by Dolly Parton.
 A feelings book.
 Talks about when we’re tickled pink, seeing red, feeling blue, green with jealousy, scared yellow and when everything is rosy.
 Nice little book about emotions but my 5 year old wanted to know why it didn’t include orange if it’s called a rainbow book.